 An Architectural Conservation Area (ACA) is a place, area, group of structures or townscapes, taking account of building lines and heights, that is either of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest in its own right or which contributes to the appreciation of protected structures.

 Galway City Council has a duty, under planning law, to protect and enhance the built heritage of the city.
 A measure to achieve this is through the designation of Architectural Conservation Areas.
-To date seven areas have been designated as ACAs in the City Development Plan 2011-2017.
+To date eleven areas have been designated as ACAs in the City Development Plan 2017-2023.
 Each of these areas represents different periods and functions in the development of the city.

-Policies on protected structures and ACAs are contained in chapter 7 of the Galway City Development Plan 2011-2017.
+Policies on protected structures and ACAs are contained in Chapter 8 of the Galway City Development Plan 2017-2023.

 Galway City Council can also advise on good conservation practice and development proposals.
 For further information and advice please contact: The Planning Department, Galway City Council, City Hall, College Road, Galway.
 Tel: 091 - 536599 Email: email@example.com